assistiq

 The standard Filipino-VA model addresses this by running a graveyard shift — VAs working 9 PM to 6 AM local time to overlap with US business hours.
 This works structurally for back-office tasks and async work.
 It does not work structurally for live phone work over multi-year time horizons: graveyard-shift retention is measurably worse than day-shift across BPO industries, and the sleep-cycle inversion creates compounding burnout effects on live customer-facing roles where the work demands focus and emotional bandwidth.

 LATAM is structurally different.
 LATAM markets fall in the UTC-3 to UTC-6 band — all overlap US business hours natively.
-An 8 AM Eastern standup is a normal day-shift morning across the region, not a graveyard shift.
-The operator works your business day on their normal sleep cycle.
+A typical engagement's 8 AM Eastern standup is a normal day-shift morning across the region, not a graveyard shift.
+The operator works the schedule your engagement sets on their normal sleep cycle.

 The trade-off cuts both ways.
 Filipino back-office work that happens overnight (overnight order processing, async research, English-only chat support during US graveyard) is actually better handled by the natural Manila day shift — that becomes "follow-the-sun" coverage when paired with US day teams.
 For live phone work during US business hours, LATAM's native overlap is the structural fit.